 Monday, December 19th 2016 – Parents were invited for a pre-surgery conference with approximately 15 doctors involved.
 I read and signed the documents especially the risk of spine surgery… made my heart skipped a beat but I only fed my brain with positive vibes.
 I underwent some checks for internal organs and blood again.
 Initially, I was not feasible for the surgery.
 I experienced blood coagulation but it was handled immediately.
 Then, it was the anemia.
 I had to conducted the blood transfusion to elevate my hemoglobin from 9 to 12.
 Then, it was the provided blood bank was not sufficient for surgery, so we have to look for extra blood overnight.
 Finally, it was all handled.

 Tuesday, December 20th 2016 – At 5 am, I was picked up to the operating theatre.
 All of the doctors were there including Dr. Luthfi and his assistant, dr. Rizki.
 The last thing I remembered was chatting casually with the doctors about my trip to Japan.
 The next thing was… I woke up with many tubes from my hand, neck, nose, and mouth beside my operating bed.
 I looked around to check if my head was still able to move.
 I saw the equipments, the lights… and with remaining strength that I had, I opened the tube on the mouth because I was really hard to breath.
 I checked if my hands were still working.
 Then, I moved my feet to check if it was okay.
-I felt the satisfaction.
-I have passed the hardest part.
+I felt the satisfaction because I have passed the hardest part.
 The time spent for the surgery was 7 hours.

 I spent two days at the CCU before I came back to my room.
 I must say that the post-surgery pain was tough.
 I spent nights awake because the pain was frequently got stronger at night.
 Believe me, the pain would not matter because everything was paid of.
-Finally, I got only 21 degrees curve on my spine, supported by the titanium which accompany me for the rest of my life.
+Finally, I got only 21 degrees curve on my spine, supported by the titanium for the rest of my life.
 Amazing, isn’t it?

 Day 4, the therapist taught me how to get up and sit.
 Day 5, I was taught to stand on my own feet and walked a little bit.
 It felt like the first time I set my own feet on the earth.
 I walked strange, like a robot because everything was stiff but incredible at the same time.
 I reminisced the feeling of having a straight back which I forgot a long time ago.
 My height was also increased for 6 cm!
 After a week at the hospital, the doctor allowed me to go home.
 I am forever thankful to Dr. Luthfi, dr. Rizki, dr. Harmantya and dr. Phedy for have taken a really good care of me.